lqN5M2Xy/my-daily-luck-privacy/Privacy_Policy_My_Daily_Luck_EN.md

 Contact: aldrikkere@gmail.com

 ## What data is collected?
-The app stores the following information **locally on the device only**:
+The app stores the following information locally on the device only:

-- The time of the last daily check
+- Last Check Timestamp: The time of the last daily check.
-- The time when the next check becomes available
+- Next Check Timestamp: The time when the next check becomes available.
+- User Input: The last number entered by the user.
+- Random Number: The randomly generated number used for the luck calculation.
+- Luck Score: The result of the luck check (e.g., “Good Luck”, “Average Luck”, “Bad Luck”).
+- Emoji: A visual indicator (emoji) associated with your luck.
+- Recommendation: A message providing advice based on the luck result.

-These values are used solely to manage app functionality (e.g., showing notifications or enforcing the once-per-day limit).
+These data points are used solely to manage app functionality (e.g., controlling the daily check interval, sending notifications, and displaying personalized results) and to enhance the user experience.
-**No personal data is collected, processed, or transmitted to any server or third party.**
+No personal data is collected, processed, or transmitted to any server or third party.

 ## Notifications
 The app uses the Android `POST_NOTIFICATIONS` permission to send **one daily notification** reminding the user that the next luck check is available.